 What is the Minimum Viable Product (MVP)?

-The term minimum viable product (MVP) was coined and introduced in 2001 by Frank Robinson.
-Further, it was popularised by Steve Blank and Eric Ries.
-It may also be understood as carrying out an analysis of the market beforehand.
-MVP has enough features to deploy the product effectively leaving no chance for further perfection.
-The products are deployed to a particular subset of customers such as early adopters who are more likely to give genuine feedback and can understand a product vision from an early prototype.
+The term minimum viable product (MVP) was coined and introduced in 2001 by Frank RoThe term minimum viable product (MVP) was coined and introduced in 2001 by Frank Robinson.
+Further, it was popularized by Steve Blank and Eric Ries.
+It may also be understood as carrying out market analysis beforehand.
+The products are deployed to a particular subset of customers, such asEarly adopters are customers who purchase a new product or technology.
+They comprise the second group of people who access a product, idea, or service.
+Innovators precede them. early adoptersEarly AdoptersEarly adopters are customers who purchase a new product or technology.
+They comprise the second group of people who access a product, idea, or service.
+Innovators precede them. who are more likely to give genuine feedback and understand a product vision from an early prototype.
+MVP has enough features to deploy the product effectively, leaving no chance for further perfection.

 - A minimum viable product (MVP) establishes a builder’s ability to create products and justify its requirement.
 The builder’s ability gets improved with the help of MVP.

-- A feedback loop is provided with a minimum viable product to guide for the future development of any product.
+- A feedback loop is provided with a minimum viable product to guide the future development of any product.

 Minimum Viable Product Examples